Windham Venture Partners

 Series D in 2016

-GlySens Incorporated is a privately held company focused on creating an innovative long-term continuous glucose monitoring system aimed at enhancing the lives of individuals with diabetes.
-The company's implantable sensor has demonstrated an impressive lifespan of up to 18 months in preclinical testing and wirelessly connects to an external receiver for real-time glucose measurement, recording, and alerts for hypo- and hyperglycemic events.
-Unlike other glucose monitoring systems that require frequent calibrations, the GlySens sensor is designed for infrequent calibration checks, minimizing the burden on users.
-This technology aims to provide a seamless and unobtrusive monitoring experience, allowing individuals to manage their diabetes more effectively and maintain their lifestyle.
-The GlySens ICGM system is currently in clinical evaluation, with initial human trials completed and preparations for further trials underway.
+GlySens Incorporated is a privately held company focused on creating a groundbreaking long-term continuous glucose monitoring system aimed at enhancing the lives of individuals with diabetes.
+Their innovative fully implanted sensor has demonstrated a lifespan of up to 18 months in preclinical testing and wirelessly connects to an external receiver, providing real-time glucose measurements and alerts for hypo- and hyperglycemic episodes.
+Unlike traditional monitoring systems that require frequent calibrations, the GlySens sensor is designed for infrequent calibration checks, significantly reducing the burden on users.
+This implantable continuous glucose monitoring system, known as the GlySens ICGM system, aims to deliver unobtrusive and reliable glucose monitoring, empowering users to manage their health more effectively and enjoy greater freedom in their daily lives.
+Currently, the GlySens ICGM system is in clinical evaluation, with initial human implant trials completed and plans for further trials underway.

 Personal Genome Diagnostics